Confederate States Army: Control and conscription

 Control and operation of the Confederate army were administered by the Confederate States War Department, which was established by the Confederate Provisional Congress in an act on February 21, 1861.
 The Confederate Congress gave control over military operations, and authority for mustering state forces and volunteers to the President of the Confederate States of America on February 28, 1861, and March 6, 1861.
-On March 8 the Confederate Congress passed a law that authorized Davis to issue proclamations to call up no more than 100,000 men.
-The War Department asked for 8,000 volunteers on March 9, 20,000 on April 8, and 49,000 on and after April 16.
+On March 8, the Confederate Congress passed a law that authorized President Davis to issue proclamations to call up no more than 100,000 men.
+The C.S.
+War Department asked for 8,000 volunteers on March 9, 20,000 on April 8, and 49,000 on and after April 16.
 Davis proposed an army of 100,000 soldiers in his message to Congress on April 29.

 On August 8, 1861, the Confederacy called for 400,000 volunteers to serve for one or three years.
-In April 1862, the Confederacy passed the first conscription law in either Confederate or Union history, the Conscription Act, which made all able bodied white men between the ages of 18 and 35 liable for a three-year term of service in the Provisional Army.
+Eight months later in April 1862, the Confederacy passed the first conscription law in either Confederate or Union history, the Conscription Act, which made all able bodied white men between the ages of 18 and 35 liable for a three-year term of service in the Provisional Army.
 It also extended the terms of enlistment for all one-year soldiers to three years.
 Men employed in certain occupations considered to be most valuable for the home front (such as railroad and river workers, civil officials, telegraph operators, miners, druggists and teachers) were exempt from the draft.
 The act was amended twice in 1862.
 On September 27, the maximum age of conscription was extended to 45.
-On October 11, the Confederate Congress passed the so-called "Twenty Negro Law", which exempted anyone who owned 20 or more slaves, a move that caused deep resentment among conscripts who did not own slaves.
+On October 11, the Confederate States Congress passed the so-called "Twenty Negro Law", which exempted anyone who owned 20 or more slaves, a move that caused deep resentment among conscripts who did not own slaves.

-The Confederate Congress enacted several more amendments throughout the war to address losses suffered in battle as well as the United States' greater supply of manpower.
-In December 1863, it abolished the practice of allowing a rich drafted man to hire a substitute to take his place in the ranks.
+The C.S.
+Congress enacted several more amendments throughout the war to address losses suffered in battle as well as the United States' greater supply of manpower.
+In December 1863, it abolished the previous practice of allowing a rich drafted man to hire a substitute to take his place in the ranks.
 Substitution had also been practiced in the United States, leading to similar resentment from the lower classes.
 In February 1864, the age limits were extended to between 17 and 50.
 Challenges to the subsequent acts came before five state supreme courts; all five upheld them.